 Tax & AccountingAugust 01, 2024

-E-invoicing in Malaysia: impact to businesses
+e-Invoicing in Malaysia: impact to businesses

 Key takeaways

-• Expected timelines for implementing e-invoicing in Malaysia
+• Timelines for implementing e-Invoicing in Malaysia

 • Benefits from the government’s perspective